CERN-CERT/pDNSSOC/docs/correlation_engine.md

 Alert((Alert)) --> participants

+Ingest((Ingest)) --> |Opt-in pDNS\ndata sharing| pDNSBasedProjects
 ```

-* `MISP` Caching implementation
+### `MISP` Caching implementation

 Attributes are fetched from one or multiple MISP instances and stored in a KV store solution (`Memcached` at the moment) so as to be ready for correlation without putting pressure on the MISP instances

-* Storage solution
+### Storage solution

 DNS data is ingested from passive DNS sensors.
-This is where the relarion between originating DNS recursive client and participating institution entity is stored so that alerting is possible.
+This is where the relation between originating DNS recursive client and participating institution entity is stored so that alerting is possible.

+### Opt-in data pDNS data sharing

+Participating institutions will be given the choice to opt-in for pDNS data sharing with other projects that are based on pDNS data analysis.

 ## Areas of work - `WIP`